 If you already have a "VLAG-events account" you can directly go to the course registration form.

-The final registration date is 18 July 2017.
+The final registration date is prolonged until 4 August 2017.
 The number of participants to the course is limited to 26.

 Applicants will receive a confirmation of their registration within one week and will be informed about their acceptance to the course 20 July 2017 at the latest.
 When accepted to the course they will receive instructions for payment and further course details.
 To secure their place in the course the applicants have to arrange payment of their course fee within 30 days after invoicing.
 Registrations are accepted in the order in which the registration form is received.